In Search of Africa's Great Guides

 South Luangwa, Zambia

-Manda is one of our favourite guides in Zambia’s game-rich South Luangwa National Park and we’re not the only ones to think so – he was awarded the prestigious Paul Morrison Guide Award in 2006 by Wanderlust magazine, one of the proudest moments of his career.
+Manda is one of our favorite guides in Zambia’s game-rich South Luangwa National Park and we’re not the only ones to think so – he was awarded the prestigious Paul Morrison Guide Award in 2006 by Wanderlust magazine, one of the proudest moments of his career.
 Manda was brought up by his grandfather, who inspired him with tales of the numerous wildlife encounters he experienced working as a foreman in remote areas of Zambia.

-Manda’s friendliness and big laugh are infectious and he brings a sense of wonder (and humour) to your experience of the bush.
-He has an encyclopaedic knowledge of the wildlife and birdlife of the South Luangwa and his walking safaris are excellent.
+Manda’s friendliness and big laugh are infectious and he brings a sense of wonder (and humor) to your experience of the bush.
+He has an encyclopedic knowledge of the wildlife and birdlife of the South Luangwa and his walking safaris are excellent.
 As he says, “South Luangwa National Park is the mother of all walking safaris and night drives in Africa.
 You have not experienced the park fully if you have not been on a walk in the South Luangwa”.

 Uthando, Cape Town